A buffet restaurant. Lots of food. Too much to chew. An eat-all-you-can expense.

 So here’s what happens after too much food intake at a buffet: you feel like you can’t move… you feel bloated and about to throw up.
 Just looking at the food on the buffet table can make you throw up.
 I experienced this at least a few times, the most recent experience happened a couple of weeks ago, at my cousins’ birthdays.

 And before you pile up your plate, remember this very important rule in any buffet restaurant: STRICTLY NO LEFTOVERS.
 For some of you, this may sound stupid… but it’s an acceptable rule in order to avoid wasting good food.
 I mean, it’s an eat-all-you-can restaurant, so you get all you want and you eat all you want.
-Just imagine having too much leftovers on a plate.
+Just imagine having too many leftovers on a plate.
 That is a waste of good food, and most buffet restaurants won’t be happy to see a pile of leftovers on your plate.
 And no, you can’t take out your leftovers.
 Remember, there’s an additional charge for leftovers so make sure you get what you can eat.
 Don’t be a glutton.

 A Plate For Two People?
 Not!

 All right… aside from no leftovers and no takeouts, there’s also no sharing.
 It may sound selfish, but they implement this rule to make sure that every diner pays for the unlimited food and drinks inside the buffet restaurant.
-After all, buffet dining is business.
+After all, buffet dining is a business.

-The “no sharing” rule also apply to non-buffet restaurants, specifically on eat-all-you-can lunch/dinner buffet complete with bottomless drinks.
+The “no sharing” rule also applies to non-buffet restaurants, specifically on eat-all-you-can lunch/dinner buffet complete with bottomless drinks.
 Yup, some restaurants also have this option, in addition to the set meals on the menu.

 Going back to the buffet table, it really makes sense that you pay for the food that only you (yes, you) can eat, no matter how expensive it is.
-It would be unfair for the fellow diners and restaurant owners to even think of sharing a buffet plate with your companion, not to mention that it comes with a consequence of paying additional charge or getting banned from the buffet restaurant.
+It would be unfair for the fellow diners and restaurant owners to even think of sharing a buffet plate with your companion, not to mention that it comes with a consequence of paying an additional charge or getting banned from the buffet restaurant.

 At The Buffet

 If you’re thinking of eating at a buffet restaurant, be prepared: the price range (per head) varies depending on the time and day, like lunch or dinner, or weekday or weekend.
-Also, make sure to come in hungry as you are expected to eat a lot, since you’re going to pay a few hundred bucks for an eat-all-you-can treat.
+Also, make sure to come in hungry as you are expected to eat a lot since you’re going to pay a few hundred bucks for an eat-all-you-can treat.

 At the buffet table, make sure to get what you can eat.
 Of course, you can always come back to the table for more, so you don’t have to pile your plate.
 If you’re not that adventurous though, make sure to stick to the food you’re familiar with.
-With curiosity however, you can sample the food by putting a small portion of that unfamiliar dish on your plate.
+With curiosity, however, you can sample the food by putting a small portion of that unfamiliar dish on your plate.

 Remember, chew slowly and eat slowly.
 There’s no need to rush, you can even go for rounds and for hours inside the buffet restaurant.
 Well, there are times you get carried away by stuffing your mouth… bite, after bite, after bite.
 You’ll get full, and you’ll get nauseous due to a full stomach.